 Then, using a spatula, fold until mostly combined.
 Your dough will be a bit shaggy looking.

 Roll out your dough onto a lightly floured surface.
 Sprinkle a little more flour if needed to not be sticky and form a ball.

 Once ball is formed, grease the same bowl mixed in and place the dough ball back into the bowl.

 Cover with a towel or plastic wrap and let sit for 60-90 minutes in a warm, draft free place until doubled.

 *Note: It’s more important to watch your dough than your timer.
 Once your dough has doubled in size, you can move to the next step.

 Once doubled in size, roll it into a loaf shape (oval) and place it into a bread pan.

 Let dough rise again until peaking over the loaf pan (another 60-90 minutes).

 Bake at 375 degrees F for 30-35 minutes.

+Yes!
 Once your bowl is covered, you can place the bowl in the fridge up to 2 days before you plan to use it.
 Just make the recipe as written, cover and place in fridge until ready to use.